 It’s not just about importing data …

-However, you don’t need to import data into a single system to get a complete view of information.
+However, you don’t have to hold all your lab information in your LIMS to remove data silos and get a complete view of information.
 There are other options available depending on your infrastructure, the technology supported by other applications and your requirements.

 Achiever Medical offers a live view into other applications.
 This can be via screens in the system or through its interactive, graphical dashboards.
 Using the dashboards, for example, you can view and interact with data from multiple data sources.
 There are a number of connection options available.

-A final thought about using a laboratory information system to remove data silos
+A final thought about using a LIMS to remove data silos in your lab

 Holding data in multiple systems and spreadsheets is all very well until you need to work with your data or rely on it for results.
 Your data could be duplicated across several spreadsheets making it difficult, if not impossible, to work out which record is correct.
 That’s assuming that you can even find the record in the first place!

-A LIMS can help you bring together your lab and sample data into a centralised system.
+A LIMS can help you remove data silos bringing together lab and sample data into a centralised system.
 However, you’ll probably still need to do some work to clean and format your existing data in order to import it into your new LIMS system.
 But once it’s there then the software’s data management tools will help maintain its integrity and quality – and standardise new information as you add it.

 Finally, remember that you don’t have to import all your data into a single system to get a consolidated view.
 There are often other tools providing live links to information so you can see data across multiple systems in a single view.

 - ‘Make Every Sample Matter’ – How LIMS helps increase the chances of using samples in research

 - Data Management in Laboratory Information Management Systems

 - Biobanking Software and LIMS Usability and User Interface